October is National Cooperative Month

 Cooperatives are owned and democratically controlled by their members.
 Members elect the board of directors.
 This elected board of directors oversees the business and sets policy.

-If all cooperative employees were grouped together, they would be one of the top 10 largest employers in the state; employing almost 11,000 Iowans!
+If all cooperative employees were grouped together, they would be one of the top 10 largest employers in the state; employing more than 12,000 Iowans!

 Cooperatives operate for the benefit of their members, rather than earning profits for investors.

 Along with community-focused missions, cooperatives generate more than

 $60 million in property taxes, which is paid to Iowa communities.

 Iowans receive unique benefits when doing business with a cooperative vs a non-cooperative business model.
 Distinct qualities of the cooperative advantage include:

 Members can work together to meet challenges and solve problems